On Sept. 2, Charli xcx made a declaration: “Goodbye forever brat summer.”

 [‘SOPHIE’ misses mark with basic tracks, heavy-handed features]

 Brat is the antithesis to Swift’s brand.
-She’s uncensored, irreverent, occasionally rude and uncompromising, but her album was embraced in a similar manner to Swift’s works,
+She’s uncensored, irreverent, occasionally rude and uncompromising, but her album was embraced in a similar manner to Swift’s works, despite being stuffed full of societal taboos and no-nos.

 Now, three months since its release, Brat is more than surviving, it’s thriving.
 Clips from the Sweat tour are trending on social media and the album’s remixes, featuring stars such as Lorde and Billie Eilish, are seeing more streams than the songs’ original recordings.
-Eilish’s “Guess” remix became the second-most-streamed song from the Brat era.
+Eilish’s “Guess” remix became the most-streamed song from the Brat era.

 It doesn’t matter when Charli xcx says Brat summer is over — it isn’t up to her.
 The album has escaped her, growing into a cultural force somehow one with political momentum.
 This lime-soaked summer is going to be a long one, with no end in sight.